athomasq/athomasq.github.io/categories/investing/angel-criteria.md

 📡 I like **B2B companies**, including vertical and horizontal software, B2B marketplaces, data and API businesses, platforms & infrastructure, systems of record, unglamorous plumbing, AI/ML tools, and anything involving network effects.

-🛍 I generally **steer clear of consumer businesses**, D2C ecommerce, edtech, healthcare, productivity, gaming, RE and crypto.
+🛍 I generally **steer clear of consumer businesses**, D2C ecommerce, edtech, healthcare, productivity, gaming, RE, security and crypto.
 You're welcome to pitch me if your startup falls in those categories, but I'm very unlikely to invest.

-⚛️ I'm building competence in energy, space, bio, "atoms" and other deeptech.
+⚛️ I'm building competence in energy, space, bio, and other deeptech.
 I welcome pitches in those areas, even though I may not invest.

 🚀 I like to see genuine **technological or business model innovation**.
 Solving hard problems is a valuable moat.